SaraMColom/Microbiome_2018/Pipeline/README_pipeline_stability.md

 ![](https://raw.githubusercontent.com/SaraMColom/Microbiome_2018/master/Pipeline/Chapter3Pipeline.jpg)

 # Experimental design
 We took samples from focal host plant, _I. purpurea_, in the presence and absence of competition from its sister species _I. hederacea_.
 We also sampled the competitor _I. hederacea_ plant.
 We sampled a total of 183 plants, 27 alone plants and a total of 32 unique competitive combination types.
 Note, we had 29 combination types with at least 2 biological replicates, and three combinations with a single representation.
-Each mate 24rnal line of _I. purpurea_ was replicated 513 times across competition treatment (except for a single maternal line), and 24 times within alone treatment.

 Below are a few tables describing our sample sizes by species and treatment, and the number of maternal lines and combination types per species.